Your Guide to the City Line Train from Suvarnabhumi Airport to central Bangkok

 - Does the Airport Link go to Don Meuang?

 Trains on the elevated, 28km long, City Line stop at six stations between the airport and downtown Bangkok.
 Journey time is approximately 26 minutes.
-This makes taking the train the quickest and most convenient way to travel in and out of Bangkok.
-The trains operate between 05:30 – midnight daily.
+This makes taking the train the quickest and most convenient way to travel in and out of central Bangkok.
+The trains operate between 05:30 – midnight daily, 365 days a year.

 The City Line station is located on the Basement level at Suvarnabhumi Airport (BKK).
 The Suvarnabhumi Airport Rail Link connects to the MRT subway at Makkasan Station (MRT Petchaburi Station) and the BTS Skytrain at Phayathai Station in Bangkok city centre.
 Making it easy for users to get to their final destination by subway or overhead skytrain.